Karthikeyan21001828/EXPONENTIATION/README.md

 2. Use exponentiation operator to find the exponentiation of a number.

 ## Program:

-/*
-Program to to find the Exponentiation of a number.
-Developed by: Karthikeyan.K
-RegisterNumber: 21001828
-*/
 ```
+#Program to to find the Exponentiation of a number.
+#Developed by: Karthikeyan.K
+#RegisterNumber: 21001828

 def exp():
     x=int(input())
     a=x**2